 As schools seek to become future ready, it is necessary to identify and cultivate leadership at all levels and across multiple roles.
-Technology leaders support their school’s and/or district’s Future Ready Schools® (FRS) goals through their professional practice, policies and procedures.
-Derived from the FRS framework, the principles outlined below describe how technology leaders can support schools in their transition to digital learning and specific ways technology leaders can become more future ready.
-By aligning the school/district strategic initiatives with FRS, technology leaders can better connect their practices, policies and procedures to educational innovation in schools.
+Future Ready Technology Leaders™ (FRS IT) support their school’s and/or district’s Future Ready Schools® (FRS) goals through their professional practice, policies and procedures.
+Derived from the Future Ready Schools® Framework, the principles outlined below describe how technology leaders can support schools in their transition to digital learning and specific ways technology leaders can become more future ready.
+By aligning the school/district strategic initiatives with FRS, technology leaders can better connect their practices, policies, and procedures to educational innovation in schools.

 Acknowledging the various roles of technology leaders within schools and districts across the country, these principles are predicated on a core belief that in a FRS, all students have equitable access to qualified technology leaders, digital researchers and innovative learning environments.
 In support of these goals, FRS welcomes technology leaders at all levels to apply these principles in their work to ensure that all learners are equipped with the knowledge and resources they need.

 - Making anytime, anywhere, anyhow learning a reality.

 - Supporting an open, flexible, robust digital learning environment.

 - Insuring data safety and privacy while promoting best practices in digital citizenship.

 - Planning for future innovation and technology that supports learning.